singhakash123/Backend_Javascript/Redme.md

      // note : git track only files not folder
      // git status use to check track
-     // .gitkeep  , it is use to keep empty file in the git
+     // .gitkeep  , it is use to keep empty folder in the git so that git can track empty folder

 ## mrkdown
    ## inside the src folder